inband/net/README.md

 * Build networking knowledge

 * Find out **WHY** technologies are used.
-What problem were they designed to solve and what are the use cases
+What problem/s were they designed to solve and what are the use cases

 * Learn **HOW** technologies behave on the wire.
 Lab it up and use tcpdump understand behaviour.
 Break it and see how it reacts